Overview of the FCC’s Healthcare Connect Fund

 In 2012, the FCC created the Healthcare Connect Fund (HCF) to expand access for healthcare providers to high speed internet service.
 Building on the lessons learned from 50 Pilot projects which tested how to most effectively use broadband to improve the quality and reduce the cost of healthcare in rural areas, the Healthcare Connect Fund modernized the FCC’s universal service Rural Healthcare program.

 The program was established to encourage the creation of state and regional Broadband healthcare networks across the U.S..
 The total funding awarded in 2015 was $190 million out of an allocated $400 million, showing that the fund was little known and underutilized.
 However, the funding awards in 2016 and 2017 exhausted the full $400 million.
-The cap
+In June 2018, the FCC announced that they would provide a significant budgetary boost for this program to address immediate and long-term funding shortages driven by growing demand for rural telemedicine services.
+The FCC increased the annual cap on program spending by nearly 43 percent, to $571 million.

 Key features of the Healthcare Connect Fund